microsoft/playwright/docs/src/test-assertions-js.md

 reached.
 You can either pass this timeout or configure it once via the [`property: TestProject.expect`] value in test config.

-By default, the timeout for assertions is not set, so it'll wait forever, until the whole test times out.
+By default, the timeout for assertions is set to 5 seconds.

 ## expect(locator).toBeChecked
 - `options`